fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 tags:
 - thoughts
 ---
-Some recent thougts on Reality; how it tends to be different from what we believe, and how to get closer.
+Some recent thoughts on Reality; how it tends to be different from what we believe, and how to get closer.